nucleuscloud/neosync/docs/docs/connections/sqlserver.md

 This format supports servers that do not contain a port (if they're behind a web proxy) as well as servers that may or may not require access credentials.

-If you're hooked up local Neosync and wanting to connect to one of the containers, the url would look like this:
+If you've hooked up local Neosync and are wanting to connect to one of the containers, the url would look like this:

 Note: the url listed below is using the docker DNS name defined in the compose file.
 To access the database from your laptop, you would simply replace `test-prod-db-mssql` with `localhost`.